skepee-LAB/Orm-Benchmark/README.md

 ![JsonPath in Postman](https://github.com/skepee/Orm-Compare/blob/master/screenshots/PostmanJsonPath.png)

-By using Sql Server Json support, the  API call is vry fast because you do not need any class mapping and no extra code.
+By using Sql Server Json support, the  API call is very fast because you do not need any class mapping and no extra code to add.

-These are the results only for the * * GetPortfolios()* * calling:
+These are the results for the * *GetPortfolios()* * calling:
-#### CPU %

   Type  | Entity Framework Core | Dapper | Sql Server Json Support
 ------- | --------------------- | ------ |--------------------------